-PREREQUISITES: Art Skills A / B LENGTH OF CLASS: 1 Semester
+PREREQUISITES: Art Skills A / B LENGTH OF CLASS: 1 Semester CREDIT: 0.5 Credit/Elective

-Learn design and skills needed to produce pottery and sculpture using a variety of building techniques.
-General knowledge about ceramic vocabulary, ceramic artists, hand building techniques and art criticism will be included.
-Students will maintain a class notebook (bullet journal), art journal and a digital portfolio as requirements of the class.
+Learn design and skills needed to produce pottery and sculpture using a variety of hand-building techniques.
+General knowledge about ceramic artists, techniques, art careers, and art criticism will be included.
+The students will create a sketchbook to use for project sketches and class notes.
+There will also be weekly discussions and writing prompts pertaining to art history of Ceramics.